Botspot/vdesktop/README.md

 Once the container has booted, you have to log in with the guest's credentials.
 Then the guest's GUI will display in the Xephyr window.

+## How does it work?
+Vdesktop uses a systemd-nspawn container to 'boot' its devices with.
+This is similar to a chroot.
+[Systemd-nspawn](https://www.man7.org/linux/man-pages/man5/systemd.nspawn.5.html) is much faster than other methods because it doesn't use any emulation.
+Why would you need emulation anyway, when you want a Pi to run its own OS?
+Try out systemd-nspawn yourself:

+    sudo systemd-nsapwn -bD /media/pi/USB-DRIVE

+(Where /media/pi/USB-DRIVE is the path to an externally connected usb device with Raspberry Pi OS flashed to it.)
+With that command, you'll see the SD card boot up.
+After manually logging in yourself, you can change settings, run updates, etc, *as long as it can be done in the command-line*.
+#### What about an image file?
+This is harder to do, since it involves mounting the img first, but here you go:

+    sudo -i
+    LOOP="$(losetup -fP --show /path/to/your-raspbian.img)"
+    mount -o rw "${LOOP}p2" /media/pi/vdesktop
+    mount -o rw "${LOOP}p1" /media/pi/vdesktop/boot
+    systemd-nsapwn -bD /media/pi/USB-DRIVE
+    umount -fl /media/pi/vdesktop/boot
+    umount -fl /media/pi/vdesktop
+    losetup -d "$LOOP"
+#### What if you want graphics?
+This is *really hard*, and too long to post here.
+But here's what it involves:

+ - A custom password file is mounted to the container to make sure the user pi's password is always `raspberry`.
+ - `expect` logs in automatically to the console.
+It types in `pi` and `raspberry` so you don't have to.
+ - After logging in, `/etc/profile` is run.
+Vdesktop mounted a custom version of that too, to start an X session from the inside.
+ - Meanwhile, a loop is running 100 times per second in the host, waiting until the container runs `lxsession`.
+ - `Xephyr` opens when that loop triggers, (this is the VNC-style window), to allow the container's `lxsession` to connect to it.
+ - Once Xephyr opens and the desktop loads, `clipboardsync` runs, to let you copy & paste text back and forth.
+ - When you exit the container, and all of the above has to be safely dismantled and shutdown.
+Complex?
+You bet.

 ## Directory Tree:
  - vdesktop/ - The main vdesktop folder.
 Located at /home/pi by default.
    - vdesktop - The main script